lyakoway/ai-RAG-chat/README.md

-- **Corpus.** Evaluation numbers on this page are from the public demo pack (6 files, 12 chunks) and the held-out set (~180 queries) reported on the case page — an upper bound, not MTS production quality.
+- **Corpus.** Evaluation numbers on this page are from the public demo pack (6 files, 12 chunks) and the held-out set (~180 queries) reported on the case page — an upper bound, not production quality.
 Production data stays under NDA.
 - **Judge.** In judge mode the judge is from the same GLM family as the answering model — self-judging is lenient.
 A strict evaluation needs a judge